mkdotcom/react-native-google-signin/README.md

 ## Features
 - Support all 3 types of authentication methods (standard, with server-side validation or with offline access (aka server side access))
 - Native signin button
-- Consistent API between Android and iOS
+- Consistent API between Android and iOS and windows
 - Promise-based JS API